Building a Scenario - Learning Path

 Use the links below to navigate through the learning path.

-Scenario> << Building a Scenario - Learning Path >> Config Tab
+Scenarios << Building a Scenario - Learning Path >> Config Tab

-The Config Tab
+The Config Tab (Video)

 The Config tab controls several settings for all scenarios within a fiscal year.